Published on 27-Oct-2011

 Energy & Utilities

-Technical Computing, Big Data, Smarter Analytics, Smarter Analytics - Increase operational efficiency, Smarter Computing, Smarter Planet
+Technical Computing, Big Data, Big Data & Analytics, Big Data & Analytics: Operations/Fraud/Threats, Smarter Computing, Smarter Planet

 Precise placement of a wind turbine can affect its performance and its useful life.
 For Vestas, the world’s largest wind energy company, gaining new business depends on responding quickly and delivering business value.